 Some clients may be charged an hourly fee, rather than a fixed fee, for financial consulting or complex Financial Planning Services.
 Culbreth Wealth Management's hourly fee will be billed at a rate of \$350 per hour and will be negotiated and agreed upon by the parties in advance.
 Hourly fee-based clients are billed one half of the fee at the time of signing the Agreement with the Advisor and the other one half upon delivery of the financial plan to the client or completion of the consulting project.
 The Advisor's fee will be based upon the anticipated number of hours required to complete the consulting project or financial plan.
-If the final fee is not paid by the client at the delivery of the financial plan or completion of the consulting project, the client is required to pay the fee within five days of delivery of the financial plan or completion of the Advisor's completion of the financial plan or consulting project, any fees due the Advisor will be invoiced to the client and payable within five days of delivery of the invoice.
+If the final fee is not paid by the client at the delivery of the financial plan or completion of the consulting project, the client is required to pay the fee within five days of delivery of the financial plan or completion of the consulting project.
+If the client terminates the Agreement with the Advisor prior to the Advisor's completion of the financial plan or consulting project, any fees due the Advisor will be invoiced to the client and payable within five days of delivery of the invoice.